Getting Started with Haskell

 The Haskell Platform is the Glasgow Haskell Compiler (GHC) including the "batteries included" standard library.
 GHC not the only Haskell compiler, but this is the one that you want to learn.
 Another implementation of note is Hugs, which is more for teaching than for production code.

-$ brew install haskell-platform
+$ brew install ghc cabal-install

 Set up Cabal